There and Back Again: A Bloggit’s Tale

 Occasionally, those follow-a-link-from-a-link-from-a-link blog trains land you in a thought pattern that ends up in a situation of “Why didn’t I think of this sooner?”
 And so I have arrived at disabling all comments on the blog.
 Jon Saddington’s post convinced me to take the plunge, and I even used the plug-in he suggested.
 Took less than three minutes.
 Easy.

 Why do this?
 I don’t expect a lot of comments, for one.
 I don’t post often enough for conversations to happen, unlike my friend Michael’s blog.
 Second, I don’t need another time-wasting distraction that is approving or not approving comments, or going through the ones marked as spam looking for false positives.
-If there is a need for reader interaction to take place, they can hit me up on any of the major social platforms, or use the contact form linked at the top of the page.
-Finally, this blog should be about me writing what I want to write, not writing what I think people want me to write.
+If there is a need for reader interaction to take place, they can hit me up on any of the major social platforms, or use the contact form.
+Finally, this blog should be about me writing what I want to write, not writing what I *think* people want me to write.
 Disabling comments helps that focus to happen.

 And now I have one less thing to worry about.